“I just want to know that I have a voice”: Learning what matters in the relationship between youth and their caseworkers

 By Barbara Ball, Ph.D., LPC-AT

 In our first blog from our February 2021 update, we shared the experiences of teens who were participating in child welfare court meetings.
 We discovered that they valued having their judge listen to them, take their perspective into account, and issue directives and decisions based on these conversations to move their case forward.
-In this blog, we share insight about youth relationships with their caseworkers, which for many youth is the most important person to help them navigate the child welfare system.
+In this blog, we share insight about the relationship between youth and their caseworkers, which for many youth is the most important person to help them navigate the child welfare system.

 Terry* summed it up succinctly, “If you have a good relationship with your caseworker and you ask for something, you’re a lot more likely to get it.
 It probably makes your life a lot easier to have a good relationship with your caseworker because she is making a lot of decisions for you.”
 Alexandra added, “ I think caseworkers are supposed to make decisions for you based on what you want.”
 Therefore, a lack of connection or conflict with the caseworker can make case planning much harder, especially at the transition into adulthood.

-In our interviews, we wanted to better understand how case workers can forge strong relationships with older youth in care.
+In our interviews, we wanted to better understand how to strengthen the relationship between youth and their caseworkers, especially with older youth in care.
 We heard over and over again that youth valued knowing what was going on and having a sense of control.
 For example, Jesse liked feeling prepared.
 “So, [my caseworker] always lets me know what she’s doing on her side.
 So, I’m not just blindly just talking to her, seeing her once a month, but I just see her, and I know before court what she’s working on.”
 And Alejandra stated, “I was a person who did not like to not know where I was going, I did not like to not know stuff like that, and she always kept me up-to-date with my personal information.
 She was just very loving. “

 Being fully informed about case planning, placement decisions, and permanency planning were critically important for the youth.
 They also wanted to have their voices heard and validated.
 Whenever youth encountered caseworkers who did not appear to listen and understand, they struggled with the relationship.
 Monique said of her caseworker, “That was my biggest thing.
 I just want to know that I have a voice and my voice will be used, but he never wanted to listen to anything, and I really didn’t appreciate it.”
 Feeling like they were not being heard was aggravating and upsetting, sometimes inducing a crisis.
 Sometimes, in situations such as these, youth like Nicole have had to learn to assert themselves because, “They start listening to me whenever I start getting really serious about it.”